tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 * The variable **number_of_workers** controls the number of worker nodes in the cluster, its default value is 3, if a different number is required assing the new value in the command line as in the example later.
 At the moment the maximum number of workers that terraform can create is **10**.

+* If this is a fresh deployment, delete any previous **terraform.tfstate** file that may be laying around from previous attempts.

 * Use a command like the following to deploy the infrastructure.
 In this case a non default location for the base RHEL 8 image has been specified:
 ```
 $ terraform apply -var="rhel8_image_location=/home/user1/Downloads/rhel-8.5-x86_64-kvm.qcow2" -var="number_of_workers=2"